Choose a start date

 This module is designed for Speech and Language Therapists and other health professionals with experience of working in the field of dysphagia and disorders of eating and drinking.

 All speech and language therapists are required to update their knowledge and practice continually.

 This module will help to deepen your understanding of the assessment and management of these disorders.
 Additionally, the teaching and learning methods adopted will help equip you with the skills to continually review and evaluate new dysphagia evidence in the future.

-Overseas students can only apply as part of a programme, not as a stand-alone module.
+Non EEA students can only apply as part of a programme, not as a stand-alone module.

-For those students whose first language is not English one of the following qualifications is also required:
+For those students whose first language is not English, the following qualification is also required: